SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    In the last example above,
    the ``width`` property of the ``resolution`` property of ``someVideoMode`` is set directly, without your needing to set the entire ``resolution`` property to a new value.

+..
+XXX Is this note still helpful/meaningful?
+   I'm not even completely sure it's true for C or Obj-C.

 .. _ClassesAndStructures_MemberwiseInitializersForStructureTypes: